 “Nope.
 A number.”
-Travis took a drag and blew out smoke.
+Travis took a drag.
+The cigarette glowed in the rising dusk.
 “We’ll ear tag him soon.
 It’s better not to give these guys names, especially when you have to slice off their balls.”

-Travis chuckled.
+Travis smiled.
 “Not unless you intend to come back here for roundup.
 If you do, I’ll hand you the scalpel.”